-The solution of \HOM{} \eqref{eq:hom:start}-\eqref{eq:hom:end} can either be obtained (in seldom cases) using analytical solution or by using discrete numerical techniques.
+The solution of \HOM{} \eqref{eq:hom:start}-\eqref{eq:equilibrium} can either be obtained (in seldom cases) using analytical solution or by using discrete numerical techniques.
 The most significant methods for computational homogenization in solid mechanics are certainly the finite element method (FEM) \citep[e.g., FE\textsuperscript{2},][]{Feyel1999} and FFT-based homogenization.

-The latter was proposed by Moulinec and Suqet \cite{MoulinecSuquet1994} in the middle of the 1990s for problems of linear elasticity.
+The latter was proposed by Moulinec and Suquet \cite{MoulinecSuquet1994} in the early 1990s.
 It is based on the Lippmann-Schwinger equation in elasticity \cite{Kroener1977, ZellerDederichs1973} and avoids both, time consuming meshing needed by conforming finite element discretizations as well as the assembly of the related linear system.
 Therefore, the memory needed for solving the problem is significantly reduced compared with other methods.
-By virtue of the seminal Fast Fourier Transform \citep[FFT,][]{Cooley1965} algorithm, the compute time scales with $\cO(n \, \log (n) )$ where $n$ is the number of unknowns, i.e. it is just slightly superlinear.
+By virtue of the seminal Fast Fourier Transform algorithm \citep[FFT,][]{Cooley1965}, the compute time scales with $\cO(n \, \log (n) )$ where $n$ is the number of unknowns, i.e., it is just slightly superlinear.